Mini: Mini Clubman and 1275 GT: 1969–1980

-From 1975 the standard Clubman and Clubman Estate received the 1098cc engine (as also fitted to the Austin Allegro) with 45bhp, although Clubmans with the AP automatic transmission retained the less powerful 998cc power unit.
+From 1975 the standard Clubman and Clubman Estate received the 1098 cc engine (as also fitted to the Austin Allegro) with 45 bhp, although Clubmans with the AP automatic transmission retained the less powerful 998 cc power unit.

 Throughout the 1970s, British Leyland continued to produce the classic 1959 "round-front" design, alongside the newer Clubman and 1275 GT models.
 The long-nose Clubman and 1275 GT offered better crash safety, were better equipped, and had better under-bonnet access, but they were more expensive and aerodynamically inferior to the original 1959 design.
 The Mini Clubman and 1275 GT were replaced in 1980 by the new hatchback Austin Metro, while production of the original "round-front" Mini design continued for another 20 years.
 At the end of Clubman and 1275 GT production, 275,583 Clubman saloons, 197,606 Clubman Estates and 110,673 1275 GTs had been made.

 Australia

 For the Australian market, all Minis including the Van gained the Clubman front in 1971 although the car was still basically a Mk I behind the A-Pillar.
 The Australian van thus became the only Clubman Van produced anywhere in the world.
 From mid-1971 to the end of 1972, a Clubman GT version of the saloon was produced.
 This was essentially a Cooper S in Clubman body, equipped with the same 7.5 in disc brakes, twin fuel tanks, and twin-carburettor Cooper S 1,275 cc engine.
 Australian Clubman saloons were marketed under the Morris Mini Clubman name when introduced in August 1971, and as the Leyland Mini, without the Clubman name, from February 1973.

 To end Mini production in Australia, a limited-edition runout model was produced – the 1275LS.
 Fitted with a pollution control 1,275 cc engine sourced from Europe, the LS had a single 1.5 in carburettor and 8.4 in disc brakes.
 Production of this model commenced in July 1978 and concluded in October 1978 with an approximate total of 810 vehicles produced.